Washington-University/HCPpipelines/README.md

 FreeSurfer processing.

-The `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables are set at the top of the script and should be verified and edited as indicated above in the discussion of Pre-FreeSurfer processing.
+The `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables are set near the top of the script and should be verified and edited as indicated above in the discussion of Pre-FreeSurfer processing.

 Your environment script (`SetUpHCPPipeline.sh`) will need to have